oracle/coherence-operator/docs/quickstart.md

 $ java -cp .:${COHERENCE_HOME}/lib/coherence.jar \
        -Dcoherence.cacheconfig=$PWD/example-client-config.xml HelloCoherence
 ```
-This produces an output similar to the following:
+The program produces an output similar to the following:

 ```bash
 The value of the key is 1
 ```

-Run the program again and you get an output similar to the following:
+Run the program again to get an output similar to the following:

 ```bash
 The value of the key is 2
 ```

-> **Note**: If you are using JDK 11 or later, you can omit the javac step and simply run the program as:
+> **Note**: If you are using JDK 11 or later, you can omit the `javac` command and simply run the program as:

 ```bash
 $ java -cp $${COHERENCE_HOME}/lib/coherence.jar \
   -Dcoherence.cacheconfig=$PWD/example-client-config.xml  HelloCoherence.java
 ```

-## Remove Coherence and Coherence Kubernetes Operator
+## Remove Coherence and Oracle Coherence Operator

 Remove the `coherence` release: